lukeryannetnz/monkey-interpreter/README.md

 _parser_ - syntactically analyses and convert tokens of the monkey programming language into an abstract syntax tree (AST) data structure

-_evaluator_ - executes monkey source code in AST structure using a tree walking interpreter
+_evaluator_ - executes monkey source code in AST structure using a tree walking interpreter (depth-first)

 _repl_ - a runtime command line read evaluate print loop for monkey source code